All Products

 Cloud Firewall:Log fields

 Network Detection and Response (NDR) automatically collects and generates logs in real time.
-You can specify log fields to quickly query the log content you need for log analysis and traffic audits.
+You can specify log fields to quickly query the logs that you need for log analysis and traffic audit.
 This topic describes the types and meanings of NDR log fields.

 Supported protocol types

-NDR identifies 55 protocols.
-It provides deep parsing for protocols such as HTTP, DNS, ICMP, TLS, MySQL, PostgreSQL, FTP, and WebSocket.
-This allows NDR to extract and display specific protocol fields in addition to common fields.
-For other protocols, NDR only provides identification and does not extract specific protocol fields.
+NDR supports the identification of 55 protocols.
+Deep parsing is supported for HTTP, DNS, ICMP, TLS, MySQL, PostgreSQL, FTP, WebSocket, SSH, RDP, MQTT, Syslog, SIP, Kerberos, and SOCKS.
+For these protocols, NDR extracts and displays specific protocol fields in addition to the common fields.
+For other protocols, NDR provides identification only and does not extract specific protocol fields.

 FTP_CONTROL, DNS, HTTP, PostgreSQL, MySQL, SSL, ICMP, WebSocket, POP3, SMTP, IMAP, NTP, NetBIOS, NFS, SSDP, SNMP, SMB, Syslog, RTSP, Telnet, LDAP, RTP, RDP, VNC, SSH, TFTP, SIP, Kerberos, MsSQL-TDS, PPTP, Citrix, OpenVPN, RTCP, RSYNC, Oracle, SOCKS, RTMP, Redis, QUIC, MQTT, MongoDB, Memcache, RPC, RPCBind, SVN, Cassandra, Zookeeper, IPsec, Nagios, Oracle_docker, Impala, Zabbix, Kafka, Thrift, SSE